Autosaving app Chip starts charging fees

 Yet even if you're a fan of autosaving, for most the £1 fee will mean it's now time to look at other options, as there are free alternatives out there.

-See our App-Based Banking guide for more info on how autosaving apps work and our current top picks.
+See our Autosaving Apps guide for more info on how these apps work and our current top picks.

 How does the new fee work?